Acqua AltaHigh Tides and Flooding in Venice

 On the October day when some of the photos on our main Venice for Visitors site were taken, the acqua alta reached 135 cm.
 The Piazza San Marco was inundated by at least 40 cm or 16 inches of water in what was billed as the most extreme acqua alta of the decade .

 Several times during early winter in the last few years, acqua alta has reached 150+ cm and flooded most of the city.
 (The worst deluge in Venice's history was in 1966, when floodwaters topped out at 194 centimeters.)

-The Comune di Venezia and various international organizations have been working on solutions that range from MOSE Project floodgates at the Lagoon's entrances (due to be completed in 2014) to raising of pavements in low-lying areas of the city.
+The Comune di Venezia and various international organizations have been working on solutions that range from MOSE Project floodgates at the Lagoon's entrances to raising of pavements in low-lying areas of the city.
 Much construction of the latter has already taken place, but it remains to be seen whether acqua alta can be tamed without closing off the Lagoon from the sea and turning it into a freshwater lake.